RPGHacker/asar/README.md

 ;`007606 22 20 80 90
 ```

-This line tests that assembling the patch throws error `5117` and warning `1030`.
+This line tests that assembling the patch throws error `5117` twice and warning `1030` once.
 ```
 ;`errE5117
+;`errE5117
 ;`warnW1030
 ```

-This line tests that the byte `FF` was written to the start of the ROM, that the string `This is a print.` was printed and that the string `This is a user error.` was output via the error command (which itself also causes error `E5159`to be thrown).
+This line tests that the byte `FF` was written to the start of the ROM, that the string `This is a print.` was printed and that the string `This is a user error.` was output via the error command (which itself also causes error `E5159`to be thrown once).
 ```
 ;`FF
 ;P>This is a print.